crdant/replbac/README.md

 #### Member Assignment Process

 1. **Role Sync**: First, role definitions are synchronized
-2. **Member Assignment**: New members are assigned to their roles
+2. **Member Assignment**: Existing team members are assigned to their roles
+3. **Member Invitation**: Users not yet in the team are automatically invited
-3. **Member Cleanup**: Members removed from all roles are identified
+4. **Member Cleanup**: Members removed from all roles are identified
-4. **Confirmation**: User is prompted to confirm member deletions
+5. **Confirmation**: User is prompted to confirm member deletions
-5. **Deletion**: Confirmed orphaned members are removed from the team
+6. **Deletion**: Confirmed orphaned members are removed from the team

 #### Member Deletion Confirmation